Pakistan is 'arsonist' disguising itself as 'fire-fighter': India's strong Right of Reply at UNGA | Law-Order

 ''We exercise our Right of Reply to one more attempt by the leader of Pakistan to tarnish the image of this august Forum by bringing in matters internal to my country, and going so far as to spew falsehoods on the world stage," First Secretary Sneha Dubey said in the UN General Assembly on Friday.

-''We keep hearing that Pakistan is a 'victim of terrorism'.
-This is the country which is an arsonist disguising itself as a fire-fighter.
-Pakistan nurtures terrorists in their backyard in the hope that they will only harm their neighbours.
-Our region, and in fact the entire world, has suffered because of their policies.
+''We keep hearing that Pakistan is a 'victim of terrorism.
+This is the country that is an arsonist disguising itself as a firefighter.
+Pakistan nurtures terrorists in their backyard in the hope that they will only harm their neighbors.
+Our region, and the entire world, have suffered because of their policies.
 On the other hand, they are trying to cover up sectarian violence in their country as acts of terror,'' Dubey said.

-Khan in his address had spoken about the August 5, 2019 decision of the Indian government on the abrogation of Article 370 as well as the death of pro-Pakistan separatist leader Syed Ali Shah Geelani.
+Khan, in his nearly 25-minute address, had spoken about the August 5, 2019 decision of the Indian government on the abrogation of Article 370 as well as the death of pro-Pakistan separatist leader Syed Ali Shah Geelani.

-Pakistan’s attempts to internationalise the Kashmir issue have gained no traction from the international community and the Member States, who maintain that Kashmir is a bilateral matter between the two countries.
+Pakistan's attempts to internationalize the Kashmir issue have gained no traction from the international community and the Member States, who maintain that Kashmir is a bilateral matter between the two countries.

-Dubey said it is regrettable that this is not the first time the leader of Pakistan has ''misused'' platforms provided by the UN to ''propagate false and malicious propaganda against my country, and seeking in vain to divert the world’s attention from the sad state of his country where terrorists enjoy free pass while the lives of ordinary people, especially those belonging to the minority communities, are turned upside down.''
-With the international community marking this month the solemn occasion of the 20th anniversary of the “dastardly” 9/11 terror attacks, Dubey said the world has not forgotten that the ''mastermind behind that dastardly event, Osama Bin Laden, got shelter in Pakistan.
-Even today, Pakistan leadership glorify him as a 'martyr'.'' ''Regrettably, even today we heard the leader of Pakistan trying to justify acts of terror.
-Such defence of terrorism is unacceptable in the modern world.''
-Categorically emphasising India’s position, Dubey said New Delhi desires normal relations ''with all our neighbours, including Pakistan.''
-However, it is for Islamabad to work sincerely towards creating a conducive atmosphere, including by taking credible, verifiable and irreversible actions to not allow any territory under its control to be used for cross border terrorism against India in any manner.
+Dubey said it is regrettable that this is not the first time the leader of Pakistan has ''misused'' platforms provided by the UN to ''propagate false and malicious propaganda against my country, and seeking in vain to divert the world's attention from the sad state of his country where terrorists enjoy free pass while the lives of ordinary people, especially those belonging to the minority communities, are turned upside down.''
+With the international community marking this month the solemn occasion of the 20th anniversary of the "dastardly" 9/11 terror attacks, Dubey said the world has not forgotten that the ''mastermind behind that dastardly event, Osama Bin Laden, got shelter in Pakistan.
+Even today, Pakistan's leadership glorifies him as a 'martyr'.'' ''Regrettably, even today we heard the leader of Pakistan trying to justify acts of terror.
+Such defense of terrorism is unacceptable in the modern world.''
+Categorically emphasizing India's position, Dubey said New Delhi desires normal relations ''with all our neighbors, including Pakistan.''
+However, it is for Islamabad to work sincerely towards creating a conducive atmosphere, including by taking credible, verifiable, and irreversible actions to not allow any territory under its control to be used for cross-border terrorism against India in any manner.

-Asserting that Member States are aware that Pakistan has an established history and policy of harbouring, aiding and actively supporting terrorists, Dubey said the country has been globally recognised as one openly supporting, training, financing and arming terrorists as a matter of State policy. ''It holds the ignoble record of hosting the largest number of terrorists proscribed by the UN Security Council.'' ''This is also the country that still holds the despicable record in our region of having executed a religious and cultural genocide against the people of what is now Bangladesh.
-As we mark the 50th anniversary this year of that horrid event in history, there is not even an acknowledgment, much less accountability,” the Indian diplomat said.
+Asserting that the Member States are aware that Pakistan has an established history and policy of harboring, aiding, and actively supporting terrorists, Dubey said the country has been globally recognized as one openly supporting, training, financing, and arming terrorists as a matter of State policy. ''It holds the ignoble record of hosting the largest number of terrorists proscribed by the UN Security Council.'' ''This is also the country that still holds the despicable record in our region of having executed a religious and cultural genocide against the people of what is now Bangladesh.
+As we mark the 50th anniversary this year of that horrid event in history, there is not even an acknowledgment, much less accountability," the Indian diplomat said.

-''Dissenting voices are muzzled daily, and enforced disappearances and extra-judicial killings are well documented.''
-Dubey said that unlike Pakistan, India is a pluralistic democracy with a substantial population of minorities who have gone on to hold highest offices in the country including as President, Prime Minister, Chief Justices and Chiefs of Army Staff.
-India is also a country with a free media and an independent judiciary that keeps a watch and protects our Constitution.
+''Dissenting voices are muzzled daily and enforced disappearances and extra-judicial killings are well documented,'' Dubey said that, unlike Pakistan, India is a pluralistic democracy with a substantial population of minorities who have gone on to hold the highest offices in the country including as President, Prime Minister, Chief Justices and Chiefs of Army Staff.
+India is also a country with free media and an independent judiciary that keeps a watch and protects our Constitution.

 ''Pluralism is a concept which is very difficult to understand for Pakistan which constitutionally prohibits its minorities from aspiring for high offices of the State.
 The least they could do is introspect before exposing themselves to ridicule on the world stage,'' the Indian diplomat said.
-In his nearly 25-minute long address to the UN General Debate on Friday, Khan said sustainable peace in South Asia is contingent upon resolution of the Kashmir issue.
+In his address, Khan said sustainable peace in South Asia is contingent upon the resolution of the Kashmir issue.

-He said Pakistan desires ''peace'' with India, as with all its neighbours. ''But sustainable peace in South Asia is contingent upon resolution of the Jammu and Kashmir'' issue, in accordance with the relevant UN Security Council resolutions, and the wishes of the Kashmiri people, he said.
-He also called on the UN General Assembly to ''demand'' that Geelani’s mortal remains be allowed to be buried in the ''cemetery of martyrs'' with the appropriate Islamic rites.
+He said Pakistan desires ''peace'' with India, as with all its neighbors. ''But sustainable peace in South Asia is contingent upon resolution of the Jammu and Kashmir'' issue, following the relevant UN Security Council resolutions, and the wishes of the Kashmiri people, he said.
+He also called on the UN General Assembly to ''demand'' Geelani's proper burial and rites.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)